matteofigus/nice-json2csv/README.md

 nice-json2csv
 =============

-A simple tool for converting json to csv - it doesn't require headers
+A simple tool for converting a Json object to CSV without requiring headers.
+It also extends res on Express.js to easily produce csv files available to be downloaded.

 # Installation